magician11/empath-wiki/boundaries.md

 From a member in our group..
 > the ppl who shld feel "shamed" often don't and those of us who have no reason to feel ashamed often feel it deeply enough to be significantly "damaged" by it

+# Your environment
+We slip in into the company we keep.
+We contract the feelings and thoughts of the people around us.